-- In investigating and dealing with bullying, the (relevant)teacher will exercise his/her professional judgement to determine whether bullying has occurred and how best the situation might be resolved; - Parent(s)/guardian(s) and pupils are required to co-operate with any investigation and assist the school in resolving any issues and restoring, as far as is practicable, the relationships of the parties involved as quickly as possible; - Teachers should take a calm, unemotional problem-solving approach. - Where possible incidents should be investigated outside the classroom situation to ensure the privacy of all involved; - All interviews should be conducted with sensitivity and with due regard to the rights of all pupils concerned.
+- In investigating and dealing with bullying, the (relevant)teacher will exercise his/her professional judgement to determine whether bullying has occurred and how best the situation might be resolved.
+(See Appendix 3) - Teachers should use the "Is it Bullying?" questions based on the DES definition of bullying checklist to determine if bullying behaviour has occurred.
+(See Appendix 4) - Parent(s)/guardian(s) and pupils are required to co-operate with any investigation and assist the school in resolving any issues and restoring, as far as is practicable, the relationships of the parties involved as quickly as possible; - Teachers should take a calm, unemotional problem-solving approach. - Where possible incidents should be investigated outside the classroom situation to ensure the privacy of all involved; - All interviews should be conducted with sensitivity and with due regard to the rights of all pupils concerned.
 Pupils who are not directly involved can also provide very useful information in this way; - When analysing incidents of bullying behaviour, the relevant teacher should seek answers to questions of what, where, when, who and why.
 This should be done in a calm manner, setting an example in dealing effectively with a conflict in a non-aggressive manner; - If a group is involved, each member should be interviewed individually at first.
 Thereafter, all those involved should be met as a group.
-At the group meeting, each member should be asked for his/her account of what happened to ensure that everyone in the group is clear about each other's statements; - Each member of a group should be supported through the possible pressures that may face them from the other members of the group after the interview by the teacher; It may also be appropriate or helpful to ask those involved to write down their account of the incident(s) - In cases where it has been determined by the relevant teacher that bullying behaviour has occurred, the parent(s)/guardian(s) of the parties involved should be contacted at an early stage to inform them of the matter and explain the actions being taken (by reference to the
+At the group meeting, each member should be asked for his/her account of what happened to ensure that everyone in the group is clear about each other's statements - Irrespective of the stages decided on for the resolution of the bullying behaviour the following key questions using a restorative approach are utilized to ensure a fair process for all concerned: